Janiczek/elmlisp/README.md

 - elm-examples/
     - all-syntax.ell - All possible (implemented and planned) syntax for ElmLisp, this is my input file when developing...

+- run_tests.sh - Test runner.
+- tests/ - Diff tests - input files and expected output files.

+- src/
     - elmlisp.rkt - Application entrypoint.
 Run/compile this file.
     - format.rkt - Helper functions for how to emit Elm source code.
     - parse.rkt - Module concerned with how to read string with ElmLisp source code into s-expressions.
                   (How to read commas?
 How to read [] {} #[]?
 Etc.)
     - compile.rkt - The meat of the application.
 Recursively compiles various s-expressions into Elm source code strings.
 ```

 ----